 I’m 34 years old and live in Stockholm, Sweden.
 I have two children (a boy and a girl), a girlfriend and two cats.
 Besides photography I really enjoy cooking and baking.

 I started shooting when I got a HTC One X in the spring of 2012.
 I mostly photographed my daughter when we were outside playing – she was two years old at the time.
 I thought the camera was so good and really enjoyed taking photos with it.
 I now shoot with an iPhone 5.

 What inspires you to take photos with the iPhone?

 Simply because it’s always with me, and I love to work with it.
 Apps like VSCO Cam also inspire me.
-Sometimes I think in a VSCO way when I shoot – visualizing how the final picture will look after processing it in VSCO Cam.
+Sometimes I think in a VSCO way when I shoot – visualizing how the final picture will look after using the VSCO photo editing tools.

 Do you have a preferred photography genre, or do you like to experiment and try new things?

 I think I did more experimenting before.
 Now I prefer to shoot nature.
 But all in all I love photography, so I wont limit myself to a specific genre.